Humayun Kabir (politician, former police officer)

-Humayun Kabir (born 3 April 1961) is an Indian politician and former police officer from West Bengal, who is serving as member of West Bengal Legislative Assembly from Debra constituency since 2021.
-A member of Trinamool Congress, he has also served as cabinet minister of state under Third Banerjee ministry, from 2021 to 2022.
+Humayun Kabir (born 3 April 1961) is an Indian politician and former police officer from West Bengal, who is serving as member of West Bengal Legislative Assembly from Debra constituency since 2021, member of Trinamool Congress, he has also served as cabinet minister of state under Third Banerjee ministry, from 2021 to 2022.

 Early life and education

 Kabir was born on 3 April 1961 to a Bengali family of Muslim Sheikhs in the village of Debra in Midnapore district, West Bengal.
 He was the son of Sheikh Arsed Ali and Zinat-un-Nesa Begum.
 He earned his Ph.D. in Botany from Kalyani University in 1991.

 Police Service

 Kabir joined IPS through West Bengal State Police Service in 2003.
 His first posting was in DSP in North 24 Parganas.
 At that time, Hatkata Dilip, a renowned criminal who is reportedly close to several CPI(M) leaders, was apprehended by Kabir.
 He was demoted by the then state government as punishment.

 During 2014 elections, he was sent to Murshidabad as Police Superintendent.
 He was alleged to have connections of supporting Adhir Ranjan Chowdhury, the then Member of Lok Sabha.
 So, he was sent to compulsory waiting again.

-In 2019, he was transferred to Chandannagor as Commissioner of Police.
+In 2019, he was transferred to Chandannagar as Commissioner of Police.
 In 2021, few months before state election, he arrested some BJP workers for raising the incendiary and provocative slogans at a rally.
 He resigned from his service after that.